Wednesday, September 03, 2008

 ]

-301 CE - The Republic of San Marino was founded by St. Marinus.
+301 CE - The Republic of San Marino was founded by its namesake, St. Marinus.

-1783 - The US Revolutionary War was concluded with the signing of the Treaty of Paris.
+1783 - The American Revolution was officially concluded with the signing of the Treaty of Paris by Americans John Adams, Benjamin Franklin, and John Jay and British emissary David Hartley at the Hotel d'York in Paris.

 1838 - Frederick Douglass stole his freedom.

-1878 - Over 640 people died when the crowded pleasure boat Princess Alice collided with the coal ship Bywell Castle within sight of London's North Woolwich Pier; owing to severe pollution in the River Thames many of the survivors perished in the subsequent months.
+1878 - Over 640 people died when the crowded pleasure boat Princess Alice collided with the coal ship Bywell Castle within sight of London's North Woolwich Pier; owing to severe pollution in the River Thames many of those who didn't die on that day perished in the subsequent months.

 1914 - William, Prince of Albania left the country after just six months due to opposition to his rule.